-So you’ve become the DIY Queen with your natural, homemade skincare brews, huh?
+So you’ve become the DIY Queen with your natural, DIY beauty recipes, huh?
 So the next step is choosing safe containers that don’t contaminate your non-toxic recipe, but his part can be a little tricky – especially if you're using essential oils.
 We'll have you headed in the right direction with a few quick steps!

 Choosing Safe Containers for Your Specific Recipe